AceCentre/GettingStartedwithAAC/acknowledgments.md

 permalink: /credits/
 ---

-This resource was developed through grant funding from the Department for Education National Prospectus Grants Programme 2013-2015.
-This project involved a consortium of ACE Centre, Communication Matters and 1Voice.
+These resources were developed through grant funding from the Department for Education National Prospectus Grants Programme 2013-2015.
+This project involved a consortium of [ACE Centre](http://acecentre.org.uk), [Communication Matters](http://www.communicationmatters.org.uk) and [1Voice](http://www.1voice.info).

-Thank you to the people who allowed us to share their stories within this resource.
-We also would like to thank Ruth McMorran and Marion Stanton of Communication Matters and Deborah Pugh for carefully reviewing the resources and their thoughtful comments.
+A big thank you to the people who allowed us to share their stories within these resources.
+We also would like to thank Ruth McMorran, Deborah Pugh and [Marion Stanton](http://candleaac.com) for carefully reviewing the resources and their thoughtful comments.

 (c) Crown copyright 2015